CABOC Board of Directors

 After two decades working in the private and public sectors for the engineering and utility industries and overseeing multiple billion-dollar budgets, Hunter is now owner of a management consulting company specializing in energy, finance, and government operations.

-Nick Marinovich, Director, California Association of Bond Oversight Committee
+David Lyell, Director, California Association of Bond Oversight Committees

 Ourania Riddle, Director, California Association of Bond Oversight Committees